STS-68: October 8, 1994 (Flight Day 9)

-On Saturday, October 8, 1994, at 5 am CDT, STS-68 MCC Status Report # 15 reports: As Endeavours seventh mission in space reaches the home stretch, scientific observations turn to the gathering of near three-dimensional views of various sites around the world to better understand climatic changes.
+On Saturday, October 8, 1994, at 5 am CDT, STS-68 MCC Status Report #15 reported:

+As Endeavours seventh mission in space reaches the home stretch, scientific observations turn to the gathering of near three-dimensional views of various sites around the world to better understand climatic changes.
 The six crew members discussed the mission and the future of radar observations of the Earth during a news conference this morning.

 The radar array aboard the shuttle began a series of observations above volcanoes, glaciers and other sites designed to create 3-D images.
 These spaceborne radar images, produced regularly on a long-term basis, eventually could provide scientists with insight into movements of the Earth's surface as small as a fraction of an inch.

 Such close monitoring may allow scientists to detect pre-eruptive changes in volcanoes and movements in fault lines that precede earthquakes, providing an early warning of imminent natural hazards.
 Other future applications could include tracking the rate of global warming by monitoring the movement of glaciers and the tracking of floods and mudslides.

 Earlier this morning, Mission Specialist Dan Bursch took a break from his work to provide a television tour of the crew's orbital home office, explaining the shuttle's displays, controls, computers and cameras, as well as living accommodations.